 If you are completing units in Semester 2 Early, you will have different exam dates.
 Exams for Semester 2 Early will be run from 16 to 28 November, and replacement exams from 9 to 12 December.

-Some programs (such as Medicine) already follow a different Semester structure which at this stage will not change.
+Some programs (such as Medicine) already follow a different Semester structure.
 If you are in one of these programs, your faculty will let you know about any changes to Semester 2 plans specific to these programs.

 If you are a student visa holder and commencing your studies or returning from suspension in Semester 2, 2020 and are holding an eCOE with the old start date of 3 August 2020, the University will provide you with an updated electronic Confirmation of Enrolment (eCoE) to reflect the new start date of 24 August 2020.
 If you require an extension eCoE for any other reason please submit your request through Sydney Student.
 If you have not yet been granted a visa, you can then use this new eCOE to apply for a Student visa when you are able to travel to Australia.